KLemonLab/DpiMGE_Manuscript/SupplementalMethods_pairwiseSNPS.md

-Using the R package [`harrietr`](https://cran.r-project.org/web/packages/harrietr/README.html) , we can calculate the evolutionary pairwise SNP distance in this phylogeny
+Using the R package [`harrietr`](https://cran.r-project.org/web/packages/harrietr/README.html) , we can calculate the evolutionary pairwise SNP distances in this phylogeny

 ``` r